 Mailings for multiple shareholders going to a single household are combined by delivering to that address, in a single envelope, a copy of the documents (prospectuses, proxy statements, etc.) or other communications for all shareholders who have consented or are deemed to have consented to receiving such communications in such manner in accordance with the rules promulgated by the SEC.
-If you do not want to continue to receive combined mailings of Company communications and would prefer to receive separate mailings of Company communications, please contact Neena Reddy by telephone at (212) 419-3000 or by mail to Owl Rock Capital Corporation, 399 Park Avenue, 38th Floor, New York, New York 10022.
+If you do not want to continue to receive combined mailings of Company communications, please contact Neena A. Reddy by telephone at (212) 419-3000 or by mail to Owl Rock Capital Corporation, 399 Park Avenue, 38th Floor, New York, New York 10022.